CDCgov/covid19-forecast-hub/model-output/README.md

 No additional columns are allowed.

-The value in each row of the file is a quantile for a particular combination of location, date, and horizon.
+The value in each row of the file is either a quantile or sample for a particular combination of location, date, and horizon.

 ### `reference_date`